 "Blake called London’s streets ‘charter’d’ because so much of the city’s economic life was subject to ‘charters’ granting exclusive privileges to private corporations.
 In 1791, they had been denounced by Thomas Paine as ‘aristocratical monopolies’ because of which ‘an Englishman is not free of his own country; every one of those places presents a barrier in his way, and tells him he is not a freeman – that he has no rights.’
 In ‘London’ Blake confronts what we would call today a privatised London (even the river), whose ultimate ghastly manifestation is prostitution.
 ‘But most through midnite streets I hear/The youthful harlot’s curse’ – the contractual commodification of desire, which serves, ironically, to spread sexually transmitted disease.
 Marriage and prostitution are daringly linked as the twin sides of a pervasive social hypocrisy.
 The poem ends with the chilling, terrifically compressed image of ‘the marriage hearse’, society’s primary institution damned as deadly.
 All this from a walk around London, at that time the world’s largest and fastest-growing city.
 Nowhere else was there such a convergence of wealth and poverty; nowhere else was the market so ruthlessly dominant."

-Egyptian artist, musician and writer Hassan Khan discusses his relationship with William Blake’s poems and art.
+In this short essay, Egyptian artist, musician and writer Hassan Khan discusses his relationship with William Blake’s poems and art.

 "The Ghost of a Flea was maybe not my absolute favourite (the various infernal torments, the etchings accompanying some of his poems, were perhaps more impressive), but it was one of the more puzzling.
 Every time I came across it as I flipped a page, I would linger.
 On one level, I think I took it literally: he had met the ghost of a flea and that was what it looked like to him.
 With this literalism, for a short period of time, the world made sense.
 I could read its code in a bus number, a street sign, the way a woman carrying her shopping walked down the street.
 This was a benevolent paranoia, though, as the world here was not the sum total of the secret intentions of self-serving hungry souls, but rather an affirmation of everyone and everything.
 From that perspective a flea, of course, has a ghost, and if he does, then William Blake can possibly one afternoon meet that ghost and render it using his magnificent command of form.
 It was the very form of the painting (as mediated through reproductions in various books at different sizes, resolutions and colour gradings), however, that made this literalism possible.
 And that is something I could never forget."